-The most common signs and symptoms of drug allergy are hives, rash or fever.
-A drug allergy may cause serious reactions, including a life-threatening condition that affects multiple body systems (anaphylaxis).
+The most common symptoms of drug allergy are hives, rash or fever.
+But a drug allergy also may cause serious reactions.
+This includes a severe, life-threatening condition known as anaphylaxis.

-A drug allergy is not the same as a drug side effect, a known possible reaction listed on a drug label.
-A drug allergy is also different from drug toxicity caused by an overdose of medication.
+A drug allergy is not the same as a drug side effect.
+A side effect is a known possible reaction to a medicine.
+Side effects to medicines are listed on their drug labels.
+A drug allergy also is different from drug toxicity.
+Drug toxicity is caused by an overdose of medicine.

 - Skin rash

 - Runny nose

 - Itchy, watery eyes

 Anaphylaxis is a rare, life-threatening reaction to a drug allergy that causes the widespread dysfunction of body systems.
 Symptoms of anaphylaxis include: